 Adjusting the OR for Left-handers

 Tomorrow is National Lefthanders Day.
 You know what that means.
-Front is back.
+The front is back.
 Up is down.
 Yes is no. Everything is flipped all topsy-turvy.

 The need to be ambidextrous

 "Unfortunately, most everything in surgery is designed or manufactured for a right-handed person," said Gerald Hale, AAS, CST, Surgical Technology Program Director at Concordes campus in Portland, Ore.

 "This means that a left-handed Surgical Technologist needs to learn to use his or her right hand, probably more than a right-handed ST needs to learn how to use his or her left hand."

 "Having said that, the more an ST can develop being ambidextrous in the operating room, the better they will be in terms of efficiency."

 Depending on where the operative site is and where the surgeon is going to be standing, the ST will set up his/her back table and Mayo stand accordingly, Hale said.
 Based on these factors, an ST might need to pass instruments with his/her non-dominant hand.
 Same can be said for the left-handed Dental Assistant passing instruments to the dentist during oral procedures.